Building one of the largest second-gen SAF plants globally

 Development Consent Order (DCO) process underway

-Statutory consultation, environmental assessment, and stakeholder engagement culminating in DCO submission in 2026.
+Statutory consultation, environmental assessment, and stakeholder engagement culminating in DCO submission this year.

 Aerial view of a modern arched pedestrian bridge spanning across a river with buildings and greenery on both sides under a partly cloudy sky.